-- Ability to align project spend to strategic goals and communicate this to the wider business. - 2.
-Capability to determine and prioritise high level initiatives against organisational objectives. - 3.
+- 1. Ability to align project spend to strategic goals and communicate this to the wider business. - Capability to determine and prioritise high level initiatives against Objectives and Key Results (OKRs). - 3.
 Efficiently assist execution teams to provide consistent and timely outcomes (projects, programs & BAU work). - 4.
-Embed compliance with corporate governance and provide accurate data to executives. - 5.
-Pivot quickly and effectively to meet changing business needs. - 6.
-Effectively evaluate the success of initiatives, providing best practices and standards for all future initiatives. - 7.
+Raise project management maturity levels to acknowledge the diverse types of people managing projects. - 5.
+Embed compliance with corporate governance and provide accurate data to executives. - 6.
+Pivot quickly and effectively to meet changing business needs. - Effectively evaluate the success of initiatives, providing best practices and standards for all future initiatives. - 8.
 Focus on achieving strategic goals, providing tangible, repeatable, long-term benefits to the business.